 "Do you understand the rights I've just read you?"
-She plodded onward, not waiting for an answer, conscious of the eyes on her.
+She plodded onward, conscious of the eyes on her.
 "With these rights in mind, do you wish to speak to me?"

 "Just tell me what I did!"
-He exclaimed, throwing the back of his hand dramatically to his forehead.
+He exclaimed, throwing the back of his hand to his forehead with dramatic flair.
 "I don't see the need for an arrest!"

 Judy scowled.
-"You were interfering with an important case," she ad-libbed, surprising herself.
+"You were… interfering with an important case," she ad-libbed.

 "Maybe I was just trying to be friendly," Nick countered.

-She waited for the slow smile, but none came.
+She waited for a slow smile – more teasing – but saw only sincerity instead.
 Judy swallowed and hunted for a rebuttal.
 "You call swiping a purse friendly?"
 She said lamely.

 A whistle blew, and the pairs stopped.
 "Alright!"
 The polar bear hollered.
-"It's time for our first run of the obstacle course!"
+"It's time for our first obstacle course run!"

 "Cause you know, you're the first mammal to ever accuse me of snatching one."